lavanya-v16/21BPS1141_ML/README.md

 ## Description

-The Document Retrieval System is a backend application built to retrieve and manage documents efficiently.
-The application is designed using Python and Flask, and it integrates various components such as Elasticsearch for indexing, Redis for caching, and a background thread for scraping news articles.
+The Document Retrieval System is a backend application built to efficiently retrieve and manage documents, focusing on news articles specifically about floods.
+The application is designed using
+Python and Flask, integrating various components such as Elasticsearch for indexing, Redis for caching, and a background thread for scraping flood-related news articles.
 It provides API endpoints for health checks and document retrieval, with built-in user request tracking and rate limiting.

 ## Features